petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/general-purpose/includes/bv1-series-specs.md

 ms.author: mattmcinnes
 ms.reviewer: mattmcinnes
 ms.custom: include file
+# Customer intent: "As an IT administrator, I want to access the specifications of the Bv1-series virtual machines, so that I can select the right VM size to meet my organization's performance and resource requirements."
 ---
 | Part | Quantity <br><sup>Count Units | Specs <br><sup>SKU ID, Performance Units, etc.  |
 |---|---|---|